 This first all-American peace conference got underway on May 20th.
 Formal sessions were held in the Clifton Hotel’s sun parlour, a large room on the top floor overlooking the Falls.
 The Niagara Falls Daily Record noted that with its oak panelling and thick carpets, “the room resembles more clearly a very handsomely appointed smoking room…and is very cozy.”

 During the course of the conference, the delegates were invited to take part in various social events, including a number of dinners such as one hosted by what is now The Niagara Parks Commission.

-On Sunday, May 24th, shortly after the conference had opened, all the delegates and their families along with many local residents and members of the press attended a special peace Mass at, appropriately, Our Lady of Peace Church, which still stands at Fallsview.
-A Buffalo reporter took notice of the lovely setting and later wrote: “An atmosphere of peace and religion surrounded the site of the famous little Carmelite shrine perched away up on the grass-covered cliff overlooking one of nature’s most sublime features, Niagara’s cataract.”
+On Sunday, May 24th, shortly after the conference had opened, all the delegates and their families, along with many local residents and members of the press, attended a special peace Mass at, appropriately at Our Lady of Peace Church, which still stands at Fallsview.
+A Buffalo reporter took notice of the lovely setting and later wrote, “An atmosphere of peace and religion surrounded the site of the famous little Carmelite shrine perched away up on the grass-covered cliff overlooking one of nature’s most sublime features, Niagara’s cataract.”